 To create the agent network and the shared-user network, journalism stakeholders should lead formation of a public-benefit initiative.
 It would neutrally specify and referee a new marketplace for exchanging trust, identity and information commerce.
 The Information Trust Association (ITA) would create protocols and business rules that enable appropriate network collaboration and exchange - a level playing field.
-The ITA would be guided by publishers, broadcasters, telecom and technology companies, account managers, trade groups and the public.
+The ITA would be guided by publishers, hereadcasters, telecom and technology companies, account managers, trade groups and the r broadcasters, telecom and technology companies, account managers, trade groups and the public.